avdol0521/live-breh/content/h4k2liv3/Task files/kali common commands and stuff.md

 - tail -5 filename
 - split -l 10
 - ln -s filename newfilename
+- `exiftool filename`
+	- to see metadata :D
+- `strings filename`
+	- to see human readable stuff
+- `xdg-open filename`
+	- opens the file with the default application. quite handy if you ask me :D
 ## system commands
 - env to view all env variables
 - service start/stop/restart